You are here: Home > Clinical Trials at NICHD

 - Investigations on endocrine complications faced by pediatric cancer survivors.
 Additional studies to improve clinical care for pediatric patients with many types of endocrine cancers including pheochromocytoma, Cushing's disease, and thyroid cancer.
 Patients may be referred to Dr. Maya Lodish at email@example.com.

 - Research on endocrine, genetic and other pediatric disorders that are associated with the predisposition to endocrine and other tumors, abnormal development in fetal or later life and may affect the pituitary, the adrenal and other related organs.
-Patients may be referred to Dr. Constantine Stratakis at email@example.com or to Ms. Eileen Lange at 301-496-0862.
+Patients may be referred to Dr. Constantine Stratakis at firstname.lastname@example.org or to other staff at 301-496-6633 or 301-496-0862.

 - Clinical studies on endocrine and genetic disorders that are associated with obesity, and carries out clinical trials for the prevention and treatment of obesity.
 Patients may be referred to Dr. Jack Yanovski at email@example.com or by calling 301-496-4168.